 Marjoram Flowers are a milder version of plant's leaf.
 Use as you would the herb.

 Rosemary Fresh or dried herb and blossoms enhance flavor of Mediterranean dishes.
 Use with meats, seafoods, sorbets or dressings.

-Broccoli Florets The top portion of broccoli is actually flower buds.
+Broccoli Florets The top portion of broccoli is actually flowering buds.
 As the flower buds mature, each will open into a bright yellow flower, which is why they are called florets.
-Small yellow flowers have a mild spiciness (mild broccoli flavor), and are delicious in salads or in a stir-fry or steamer.
+Small yellow flowers have a mild spiciness (mild broccoli flavor) and are delicious in salads or in a stir-fry or steamer.

 Radish Flowers Depending on the variety, flowers may be pink, white or yellow, and will have a distinctive, spicy bite (has a radish flavor).
 Best used in salads.
 The Radish shoots with their bright red or white tender stalks are very tasty and are great sautéed or in salads.

 Squash Blossoms Squash and pumpkin blossoms are edible and taste mildly of raw squash.
 Prepare the blossoms by washing and trimming the stems and remove the stamens.
 Squash blossoms are usually taken off the male plant, which only provides pollen for the female.